 From Hobby Blog to Thriving Business

 With the revamped blog and the plug ins ( the apps you can use in the back end of your website), my traffic exploded; but even then I kept plugging along with this part time hobby mindset and small monthly ad network payments that I had set up.
-I was commiting the #1 newbie blogger mistake…not leveraging my page views.
-It wasn’t until I started getting a small trickle of corporate sponsorship offers, that I began researching the money making potential of the blog that I had crafted as a side hustle.
-What I needed to know was the information below.
+I was commiting the #1 newbie blogger mistake…not leveraging my page views and blog traffic.
+It wasn’t until I started getting a small trickle of corporate sponsorship offers, and being accepted as an affiliate for established companies, that I began researching the actual money making potential of the blog, the very blog that I had crafted as a side hustle.
+What I needed to know from the get go was the information below…

 Top 7 Ways to Earn Money With Your Blog